hyeonhoshin/tanukiCharacters/Document.md

 My code extracts the ROI(Region of Interest) using bounding box function.
 To make the function well-operated, I applied bilateralFilter and adaptive thresholding in prior.
 And then for denosing, I applied randomly constrast increasing.
 From ROI, I resized ROI randomly, but using LANCZOS for lower reszing noise.
 And then translate it in only 350*350 array.

 Because of the speed problem, I implemented this by two methods.
 First one is simple, I made custom transform function for Pytorch.
-It looks nice and easy to use.
-But data loading is too slow because numpy cannot support multiprocessing.
+It looks nice and easy to use.(It is implemented in *tanukiChar_trainer.py*) But data loading is too slow because numpy cannot support multiprocessing.
-For solving it, I just implemented the program to save augumented image in HDD first,"gen_aug.py".
-And then train it with "tanukiChar_trainer_with_gen_aug.py".
+For solving it, I just implemented the program to save augumented image in HDD first,*"gen_aug.py"*.
+And then train it with *"tanukiChar_trainer_with_gen_aug.py"*.
 It is more faster.
 ### 2. Small batch size
 By some papers, they argued that generalization performance increase in more various learning rate under small batch size.
 It recommends batch size as 8.
 ### 3. Adaptive learning rate